liberland/laws/drafting/drafts/misdemeanor-law.md

 4. Where the law so stipulates, a perpetrator also includes an individual who intentionally:

-   a) Planned or directed the commission of the Delict (organizer),
+   a) Planned or directed the commission of the Delict (Organizer),

-   b) Instigated another to decide to commit the Delict (inciter), or
+   b) Instigated another to decide to commit the Delict (Inciter), or

-   c) Enabled or facilitated another in committing the Delict (accomplice),
+   c) Enabled or facilitated another in committing the Delict (Accomplice),

    provided that the Delict is completed or its attempt is punishable.

-#### Article 3: Definition and Scope of Misdemeanor
+#### Article 3: Liability of the Perpetrator
-A Misdemeanor is any Delict defined as such in this Law.
+1. Liability for a Delict requires culpability.
+2. Negligence suffices as culpability, unless the law explicitly states that intentional culpability is required.

-#### Article 4: Definition and Scope of Disciplinary Offense
+#### Article 4: Intentional culpability
-1. Liberland shall exercise disciplinary jurisdiction over all government agents or volunteers participating in public projects who are physically present within its territory or are engaged in tasks that are vital to the settlement and directly related to it.
-Such individuals are henceforth referred to as persons "on active duty."
-2. A Disciplinary Offense is a Delict committed by a person on active duty, as defined in this Law.
+An offense is committed intentionally if the perpetrator:

+   a) Intended to violate or endanger an interest protected by law, or

+   b) Knew that their actions could violate or endanger an interest protected by law, and was willing to accept that risk.

+#### Article 5: Negligence
+An offense is committed negligently if the perpetrator:

+   a) Knew that their actions could violate or endanger an interest protected by law, but without reasonable grounds relied on not violating or endangering that interest, or

+   b) Did not know that their actions could violate or endanger an interest protected by law, but should and could have known given the circumstances and their personal situation.

 ### Title 2: Principles of Liability for Delicts

-#### Article 5: Concurrent commission of multiple Delicts
+#### Article 6: Concurrent commission of multiple Delicts

 ##### Section 1: General Principle
 In instances where multiple Delicts are committed through a single act, prosecution shall proceed solely for the Delict subject to the most severe penalty.